-As mentioned in the design and features, the Dyson Ball Animal 2 is a powerful vacuum cleaner.
-A visiting friend vacuumed my floor for me and remarked how impressed she was with its suction.
-She said her own vacuum needs more than one time running over a patch in order to clean as well as mine.
+The Dyson Ball Animal 2 is a powerful vacuum cleaner and our top pick in 2019.
+A visiting friend vacuumed my floor with it to try this model for herself.
+She remarked how impressed she was with the suction power.
+She said her own vacuum needs more than one time running over a patch in order to clean as well as the Ball Animal 2.

 Besides regular use, I have also noticed a good suction when using the hose.
 Once the vacuum is locked upright, the suction automatically reverts to the hose.
 I really like this feature, since I don’t have to stop vacuuming, detach any major parts, flip any awkward switches, or search for detachable hoses.
 All the previous headaches were things I went through with other brands of vacuums.
-While it’s not quite on par with the premium Miele C3, it does its job very well.
+The main reason it stands above the Miele C3 is the Miele’s high price.